mikegchambers/thecloudtutor-website/_posts/2019-03-18-Passing-the-AWS-Certified-Machine-Learning-Specialty-Exam-MLS-C01.md

 ## Machine Learning / Deep Learning

 By far the biggest portion of the exam is dedicated to proving your knowledge of ML and DL.
-While you don't need a deep understanding of the statistical mathematics and probability behind the subject you need a good working knowledge of the key aspects and be able to do some lite maths.
+While you don't need a deep understanding of the statistical mathematics and probability behind the subject you need a good working knowledge of the key aspects and be able to do some simple maths.

 You need to have a solid grasp on these concepts: